CPT Codes: What They Are, How They Work, and Why They Matter

 Each year, new procedures get added, outdated ones get removed, and definitions can shift slightly.
 This means CPT codes aren’t static—they’re living, evolving billing tools, and staying on top of the annual updates isn’t optional if you want clean claims and fast payments.

 Let’s make this real: CPT codes are directly tied to how much money your practice brings in.
 Every charge you submit to an insurance company is based on one or more CPT codes.
-The volume of each code you bill—especially common ones like 99213 or 99203—has a direct impact on your revenue projections and budgeting.
+The volume of each common CPT code you bill—like 99213 or 99203—has a direct impact on your revenue forecast.

 Here’s how you use them to your financial advantage: